Load-Balanced Fractional Repetition Codes: Constructions

 \section{Constructions}

 Theorem~\ref{theorem:frpgraphs} implies that any graph without $4$- or $6$-cycles gives rise to a \abbr code.
-Such graphs are well-studied, and in this section we review these constructions and work out the implications for distributed storage.
+Such graphs are well-studied, and in this section we review two of these constructions and work out the implications for distributed storage.

+The first construction, generalized quadrangles, have already been used to construct FR codes~\cite{silberstein2015optimal}.
+This graphs already have girth $8$, which implies that the FR codes of \cite{silberstein2015optimal} are in fact LBFR codes.

+The second construction, which we discuss in more detail, are the graphs of Lazebnik, Ustimenko and Woldar (LUW), \cite{lazebnik1994new}, which were also used in \cite{dimakis2014batch} in a different context to construct batch codes.
+To the best of our knowledge, these graphs have not been used before to construct FR codes.
+However, we show that LUW graphs yield LBFR codes which match the parameters of state-of-the-art FR code constructions arising from transversal designs~\cite{silberstein2015optimal}.
-The main takeaways are that, in a variety of parameter regimes, there are constructions of \abbr codes which match the parameters of FR codes; and in many settings where optimal FR codes are known, we also have constructions of \abbr codes which are optimal (in that they meet the recursive bound of~\cite{el2010fractional}).
-Unfortunately, this is not a very wide range of parameter regimes---as discussed below, we only know of provably optimal FR codes when $k,\alpha,\rho$ are small---and we still do not know if there exist \abbr codes which are as good as FR codes in all parameter regimes.
-However, it is encouraging that at least for existing constructions, \abbr codes are competitive with general FR codes.

-We discuss a few constructions below; see Table~\ref{table:scalefrp} for the technical results.
-We refer the reader to~\cite{olmez2016fractional} and the references therein for a more complete discussion of existing FR codes.
+The take-away from these two examples is that in a variety of parameter regimes, there are constructions of LBFR codes which match the parameters of state-of-the-art FR codes.
+Moreover, in many settings where optimal FR codes are known (in the sense that they meet the recursive bound of \cite{el2010fractional}), we also have optimal LBFR codes.
+(We refer the reader to~\cite{olmez2016fractional} and the references therein for a more complete discussion of the parameters of existing FR codes.)

+We note that it is possible to extend the range of parameters for \abbr codes by taking covering graphs, or lifts, of graphs for smaller \abbr codes~\cite{gross1987topological}.
+Since lifts do not reduce girth, a lift of a graph also describes an \abbr code.
+Constructing a lift also preserves repetition degree, node capacity, and disjoint repair sets, while linearly increasing numbers of data blocks and nodes.
+As a result, storage capacity (as a function of $k$ depending only on $\rho$ and $\alpha$) is also maintained.